About the Nursing Workforce Diversity Conference

 Join our health science community for a series of free workshops and conversations focused on topics related to equity, diversity and inclusion that deeply impact our work and our practice.
 This series returns in the 2020–2021 academic year.

 The Native Nations Nursing Summit, held in November, focuses on educating nurses about the public health needs of Wisconsin Native communities while highlighting the use of an integrated team model in healthcare.
+"Resilience and Native Nursing in the Age of COVID-19," the 6th annual summit, takes place online November 19, 2020.

 “This conference and the conversations it advanced are vital for diversifying the workforce and helping to embed diversity and equity frameworks into healthcare systems.”Dr. Mel Freitag, diversity officer, UW–Madison School of Nursing